 - The teacher speaks as little as possible in the class, and encourages students to speak instead.

 - The number of students per class is very small; never more than 8, and usually 3 -4.
-During 4 hours of class per day, this gives plenty of opportunity for students to talk.
+During 3 hours of class per day, this gives plenty of opportunity for students to talk.

-The following video is a “performance” done by a beginners’ class.
+The following video is a “performance” created by a beginners’ class.
 The play was also written by a beginning student.
 None of them had any previous knowledge of Greek before they arrived in Ikaria.
 After two weeks in the course they were able to use a basic vocabulary (around 300 words, including about 50 verbs in the past, the future and the subjunctive).
 As a result: